enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

     > <create a new stack>
     ```

-4. Provide a name the stack and press enter.
+4. Provide a name the stack (e.g. OCW-2024) and press enter.

 ## Task 2: Build out your Pulumi project